NahomMA/pubSub/README.md

 I assumed your embedded device ( raspberry pi) can be a publisher or subscriber in the same network as your computer and the broker server is running on your computer.
 You can even access your server from the browser.

+## Steps to run replicate this project
+1. Set up your Raspberrypi and install nod npm and nodejs for pubplisher/subscribers
+2. Install Node.js and NPM on your computer- which will be used to build broker server.
+3. clone the project to your local computer and move either sub.js/pub.js to your Raspberrypi
+4. On your device run npm install to intall all the packages needed for the server side application, then run either node broker.js or nodemon broker.js.
+Please, install nodemon for to monitor your erros while coding. nodemon is a tool that helps develop node. js based applications by automatically restarting the node application when file changes in the directory are detected.
+To use nodemon, replace the word node on the command line when executing your script.

+5. run
+'''
+nodemon sub.js
+'''
+on your machine.
+6. Finally, install mqtt with npm package manager on your raspberry pi golobally and run
+''' nodemon pub.js'''

+7. Check the message is from publisher (i.,e Raspberry PI ) to your your subscriber, look on your terminal which running sub.js